ocoudray/SliderD3/jupyter-widget-d3-slider/README.md

     runtime:
         /Users/Olivier/Library/Jupyter/runtime

-The flag `--sys-prefix` means you should look for extensions in folder:
+The flag `--sys-prefix` means extension are installed in this data folder:

     /usr/local/anaconda3/share/jupyter

-There you should see folders or symlink back to your source code folder, for example:
+There you can see a `widget-d3-slider` folder or symlink back to the source folder `static/`.
+For example:

     drwxr-xr-x  4 Olivier  staff   136B Sep 30 18:09 jupyter-js-widgets/
-    lrwxr-xr-x  1 Olivier  staff   115B Oct  1 21:11 widget-d3-slider -> /Users/Olivier/Dropbox/Archives/Software/Python/widget-d3-slider-2/jupyter-widget-d3-slider/widget_d3_slider/static
+    drwxr-xr-x  5 Olivier  staff   170B Oct  3 02:42 widget-d3-slider/

 To check nbextensions are properly install and enabled, for example: